yulolimum/trellosnap/README.md

 # Trellosnap

 This is a Chrome Extension that helps with the task of website bug reporting via Trello.
-It give you the option to take either a screenshot of the visible portion of the website or a custom selection and allows you to annotate the screenshot (add arrows and boxes).
+It gives you the option to take either a screenshot of the visible portion of the website or a custom selection and allows you to annotate the screenshot (add arrows and boxes).
 After adding a card title and description, the screenshot can be uploaded to Trello to a board of your choosing, under a specific list, with optional labels.
 You will also be able to submit your browser information to help with further debugging.

 -----